tommyku/blog3/content/blog/from-nexus-5x-to-moto-z-play.md

 them to 25% of their original sizes.
 The point to be made is, if it looks super bad after resizing, it looks at least quite bad before resizing.
 Nexus 5X captures all the details both from afar and near even in low light.
-Moto Z Play, on the other hand, failed to capture much of the details, say the text and the branches and leaves on the trees.
-I know this is not an apple-to-apple comparison, but as far as I can tell from using them, Nexus 5X definitely has a superior camera (or image processing software, or both).
+Moto Z Play failed to capture much of the details, say the text and the branches and leaves on the trees.
+I know this is not an apple-to-apple comparison, but as far as I can tell from using them, Nexus 5X seems to have a superior camera (or image processing software, or both).

 <figure>